Beew-io/beew-sdk/blueprint.md

 - Schedule a request for a specific date.
 - Schedule your request in any timezone.
 - Register logs of your requests and responses.
-- Receive a email notification every time one of your requests fails
+- Receive a email notification every time one of your requests fails.

 ## Install